-A ‘stand’ mode can be incorporated into the a 3M ‘desk-less’ workstation which then becomes a 4M concept (and a ‘full’ solution ).
+For a more sophisticated solution, a ‘stand’ mode can be incorporated into the a 3M ‘desk-less’ workstation which then becomes a 4M concept (and a ‘full’ solution ).
 This extra mode results in the first change since the inception of the 2T concept in 1998.
 (See ☛workstations→).

 A recent, more complex example is the Freedman chair in which the 2 halves of the seat can move independently, intending to accommodate spinal irregularity (scoliosis) and pelvic side tilting.
 The emphasis is on the FTS concept and movement.☟

 by Box Clever 2016, an innovation agency led by industrial designers Bret Recor and Seth Murray for Knoll Knoll produce a number of high end task chairs with semi-remediation such as pelvic support but have not yet made the jump into a fully remediated chair.

 It seems to be an indoor version of the old ‘Shooting sticks’ that I used to use.
 Very sensible. (→ https://www.knoll.com/search-results?searchtext=HiLo&parent=1347382605724 )

 “the world’s most compact chair + perfect posture” Telescopes down to a small tube and made of carbon fibre and looks good.
 Another ‘Shooting stick’.
 I have been sitting on these for most of my life and have to admit that they are tiring.
 I would not care to work with one all day but then it would ensure that I move around. ( See ☛ Sitpack ZEN →)

 The exact converse system